godotengine/godot-vscode-plugin/src/formatter/snapshots/README.md

 ```

-## `CONFIG ALL` set the default options moving forward, and `END` blocks allow additional layout flexibility:
+## `CONFIG ALL` set the default options moving forward, and `END` blocks allow additional layout flexibility

 ```
 # --- CONFIG ALL ---